 Access to the latest technology has become vital in the 21st Century classroom.
 We aim to provide our children with the skills needed for this advancing environment; to enable them to safely, responsibly and successfully use the huge range of tools available to them.
-We’ve invested in great ICT resources and as a result have gained a reputation for innovation in this area.
+We have invested in great ICT resources and as a result have gained a reputation for innovation in this area.
 Children work on laptops and iPads within their classrooms; this provides a whole range of opportunities to use our resources across the curriculum and for children to apply their skills in all subject areas.
 We and have at least one networked computer and an interactive touchscreen in every room which has revolutionised the way we teach and the way the children respond to learning.

 Teachers now have a range of computer tools to help bring many subjects to life and pupils love contributing to the very lively blogs each year group have on our website.
 Children throughout the school also have plenty of opportunity to make their own films, animations and multimedia productions.